 Among all utilities (electricity, gas, water, heat), electricity requires the most complex system to run.
 There are plenty of different roles needed just to keep your lights on during the night.

-Unlike in the previously mentioned water polo game example, the energy data:
+Unlike in the previously mentioned water polo game example, energy data:

-- is mostly private, (otherwise, anyone will know that you just turn on your kettle or have illegal weed plantation in the basement)
+- is mostly private (otherwise, anyone will know that you have just turned on your kettle or have an illegal weed plantation in the basement).

-- with access restricted to a very few parties (Grid Operators, Retailers, etc.)
+- has access restricted to very few parties (Grid Operators, Retailers, etc.).

-- where the ultimate source of truth for that data is the (smart) meter.
+- requires the (smart) meter as the ultimate source of truth for its data.

 Lack of needed data validation

-There is a catch… smart meters that are already in place have not been thought for such a shift in data management, and are not ready for new cooperative internet.
-Only the parties that are directly communicating with the meter can be sure that the data actually comes from there.
+There is a catch.
+The smart meters currently in place haven’t been thought for such a shift in data management and aren’t ready for new cooperative Internet.
+Only the parties directly communicating with the meter can be sure that the energy data comes from there.
 There is no efficient way to ultimately prove to external parties that the data came from that specific meter.
 No proof, no deal, no cooperation.
-Unlike for water polo game score, there is no one to cross-check the validity of the data (except the grid operators /and utilities).
+Unlike the water polo game score, there is no one to cross-check the data (except the grid operators /and utilities).

-“But there is asymmetric cryptography to provide necessary proofs!”
+There is asymmetric cryptography to provide the necessary proof!

-Yes, but the roll-out of the smart meters in Europe already happened and unfortunately, the bet was placed on the symmetrical cryptography for efficiency, rather than asymmetrical, which would allow true co-operative smart grids.
-A small detail, massive difference.
-Good Job Europe!
-Next chance in just 15 years.
+Yes, but the roll-out of the smart meters in Europe already happened.
+Unfortunately, the bet was placed on the symmetrical cryptography for efficiency.
+If they had used asymmetrical cryptography, it would have allowed proper co-operative smart grids instead.
+Small detail, massive difference.
+Good job, Europe!
+The next chance arrives in just 15 years.

-All of this sounds great, unfortunately again there is a catch...
-The physical reality of the grid is that you have only one cable coming to your house, right?
+All of this sounds great, but unfortunately, there is a catch again.
+The grid’s physical reality is that you have only one cable coming to your house.

-Then, if you would look at the smart meter with which this cable ends, noticing all the security seals and service stickers, you can make sure that “your” smart meter is not actually yours...
+Then, if you look at the smart meter with which this cable ends, noticing all the security seals and service stickers, you can make sure that “your” smart meter is not yours.

-Someone else (usually grid operator or utility) is responsible to check how much electricity you produce or consume, using their smart meter.
-Similarly in the supermarket, if the final check would be entirely up to you, you would charge yourself for bananas instead of new PlayStation 4, or simply walk out without paying.
+Someone else (usually the grid operator or utility) is responsible for checking how much electricity you produce or consume using their smart meter.
+For example, in the supermarket, if the final cashier check would be entirely up to you, you would charge yourself for bananas instead of a new PlayStation 4 or simply walk out without paying.

 An external party has to be responsible for the meter.
-Now, someone wants to put “hardware oracle”...
-This IoT device will require the data to be obtained directly from the meter itself (remember the validation problem?), meaning that will still have to physically interface with the meter somehow.
-This interconnection provides massive potential security bridge, that diminishes the whole concept.
+Now, a new device would be a “hardware oracle”.
+This IoT device will require the data to be obtained directly from the meter itself (remember the validation problem?), meaning that it will still have to interface with the meter physically (somehow).
+This interconnection provides a massive security bridge that diminishes the whole concept.

-As humans, as long as it is in our interest, we will do everything to cheat the system.
-In this case, the motive is clear, most of us want to pay less (electricity consumers) or earn more (electricity producers).
+As humans, as long as it’s in our interest, we will do everything to cheat the system.
+In this case, the motive is straightforward; most of us want to pay less (electricity consumers) or earn more (electricity producers).

-You have to bear in mind that the smart meters are usually located at the premises of the end users, in the buildings or even inside the apartments.
-In that case, you can ask yourself: “Can I trust the data that is originated in my neighbours' house, ultimately coming from such meters (or IoT devices connected to it) enough, to keep it as an ultimate truth on a database, that no one can just simply update?
+You have to bear in mind that the smart meters are usually located at the end-users’ premises, buildings, or even inside apartments.
+In that case, you can ask yourself: “Can I trust the data that originated in my neighbors’ house, ultimately coming from such meters (or IoT devices connected to it), to keep it as an ultimate truth on a database?
+Can someone simply update that?".

-Similarly to the Pythia (ancient Greek Oracle), the ultimate meter data Oracle simply doesn't exist (yet).
-The immediate problem is in legacy data management technology in the meters, which were not designed to reliably share and prove the source of that data to external parties.
+Similarly to Pythia (an ancient Greek oracle), the ultimate data oracle meter simply doesn't exist (yet).
+The immediate problem is in legacy data management technology in the meters, which weren’t designed to share and prove the data source to external parties reliably.

-However, the bigger challenge to overcome is physical and logical nature of the electrical grid itself, where the single entity (regulated monopoly is not bad!) is responsible for all of its endpoints (smart meters), which in fact are beyond anyone's ultimate control.
+However, the more significant challenge to overcome is the electrical grid’s physical and logical nature.
+The single entity (regulated monopoly is not evil!) is responsible for all of its endpoints (smart meters), beyond anyone's ultimate control.

-Solution for the future would be to rethink together with the regulators the setup of the system (Nature 2.0) and next smart meter update/rollout.
-However, going towards today’s modern smart grid solutions, like real-time trading or local self-consumption, we need to have means to be able to handle possible fraud and garbage meter data.
-The extent to which this can be tolerated depends on, regulators, specific use case and market specifications (i.e. I-REC Error Management).
+The future solution would be to rethink together with the regulators the setup of the system (Nature 2.0) and the next smart meter update/rollout.
+However, going toward today’s modern smart grid solutions, like real-time trading or local self-consumption, we need to have means to handle possible fraud and unreliable meter data.
+The extent to which this can be tolerated depends on regulators, specific use cases, and market specifications (i.e., I-REC Error Management).

-Thinking of a blockchain as a cooperation and orchestration backbone for the truly smart grids, the technological means to fit the realm of the energy system with the blockchain should be provided (i.e. data invalidation on the blockchain).
-Without such measures, we could get stuck for a long time with meaningless Poof-of-Concepts, instead of boosting a real fight against climate change, today.
+Thinking of a blockchain as a cooperation and orchestration backbone for the truly smart grids, the technological means to fit the energy system’s realm with the blockchain should be provided (i.e., data invalidation on the blockchain).
+Without such measures, we could get stuck for a long time with meaningless Proof-of-Concepts, instead of boosting a real fight against climate change today.

-Check out our ERC-1888 standard proposal, whereas one of the features allows tackling meter data error management problem, by issuing transferable certificates (claims) on the blockchain.
+Check out our ERC-1888 standard proposal, where one of the features that allows tackling management problems and errors on meter data by issuing transferable certificates (claims) on the blockchain.